karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		//and so on
 	});

-Finally, the last ajax method that we'll look at is the `load` plugin. `load` abstracts `$.get` or `$.post` (depending on whether data is provided), and automatically loads the response into the calling object:
+Finally, the last AJAX method that we'll look at is the `load` plugin. `load` abstracts `$.get` or `$.post` (depending on whether data is provided), and automatically loads the response into the calling object:

 	$('#myDiv').load('/about/moreinfo');